jamesdinardo/Retail-Forecasting/README.md

 ## 5. Conclusion

 The XGBoost Regressor performs the best on our dataset and trains very quickly.
 Future work could fine tune this model further by selecting different features, engineering new ones, or trying out different hyperparameter values.
-Furthermore, we could take advantage of additional libraries and functions in Python for dealing with time series.
-Here is one example of what that might look like.
+For example, we could add unofficial holidays like the superbowl into our dataset, since they might affect sales that week and their exact data changes each year.

-One feature you can use for predicting the sales at a time, t2, is the sales at a previous time, t1.
+We could also take advantage of additional libraries and functions in Python for dealing with time series.
+For example, one feature you can use for predicting the sales at a time, t2, is the sales at a previous time, t1.
 The value at a previous time is called a "lagged value" and can be used in predicting a variable that changes over time such as weather, stock prices, and sales.
 Below is an "autocorrelation plot" that shows the correlation between weekly sales and previous values of weekly sales.

 ~~~
 from pandas.plotting import autocorrelation_plot